 Imagine being a youngster in 1965 and walking into Woolworth’s.
 If you were checking out the musical instruments you probably would’ve seen one of these hanging on the wall!
 These Zenon made Auditions came in a few configurations and I think one just looks cooler than the next one!
 Zenon always seemed to have an eye for unique guitar design, and had to have some of the funkiest pickguard shapes.People are always talking about gold foil pickups like they’re made of real gold or something!
 People are also paying more than the weight in gold for certain pickup models.
 Let me tell you something folks, don’t get caught up in the hype machine.
 I don’t care if Ry Cooder had one installed in his frontal lobe…there are many good sounding “gold foil” pickups, and these Zenon models sound GREAT!!
 There is a downside to these though, since the pickups don’t allow for height adjustment.
-Little rubber grommets work wonders!Pickguards on these guitars can be a little brittle, so be careful with chipping and shrinking.
+Little rubber grommets work wonders for raising the pickup height.Pickguards on these guitars can be a little brittle, so be careful with chipping and shrinking.
 Almost all Zenon guitars had reinforced necks, but not adjustable truss rods.
-To compensate for heavy string gauge pull, the necks on these are usually HUGE but still feel comfortable.
+To compensate for heavy string gauge pull, the necks on these are usually rather thick but still feel comfortable.
 Also a trouble spot is the dreaded neck angle issues that plagued many vintage Japanese models.
 The Zenon guitars just seemed to have this issue more than others.Bodies were all plywood on these guitars but the necks are solid wood and nicely shaped.
 The finishes are usually durable and done well.
-Also to note is that these guitars are relatively light and balance well!Were you aware that this model is a favorite of Elvis Costello?
-Sorta cool that he would hold on to a model like this.
+Also to note is that these guitars are relatively light and balance well!Were you aware that this model was a favorite of Elvis Costello?
+Sorta cool that he would hold on to a guitar like this.
 These guitars do sound really good considering the plastic bridge, non-adjustable truss rod, and plywood bodies.
 When you think about it, some of the best sounding guitars use a crazy combination of parts and materials.
 Zenon is still around today and still publishes music and books.
 Back in the 60s they produced electric and acoustic guitars and totally rode the wave of the guitar boom until the late 60s.
 These Zenon guitars were some of the only electrics they ever produced, and if you can find a playable example, then enjoy it!
-Remember folks, if you need a good tech in the USA, contact Dano at Happy Guitar Repair.
-He’s the best with these oldies!!!
-He did all the work on this guitar and turned it into a killer player!
 And if you need a guitar player, well, then you just have to give Mike Dugan a call.
 Enjoy peeps!!